Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

  * On macOS Catalina, the computer must be restarted after loading the system extensions for the first time.

- * On macOS Big Sur , Tunnelblick's tun and tap system extensions can be used only after being installed; the installation process involves restarting the computer.
+ * On macOS Big Sur, Tunnelblick's tun and tap system extensions can be used only after being installed and approved by an administrator;
+   the installation process involves restarting the computer.

+ * On Apple Silicon (M1) Macs, installing Tunnelblick's system extensions requires a change to the default security settings, which requires two additional computer restarts.

 See [The Future of Tun and Tap VPNs on macOS](https://tunnelblick.net/cTunTapConnections.html) For details.